NetApp/netappdvp/README.md

 and DDP pools.
 To limit the Docker driver to a subset of the storage pools, set the poolNameSearchPattern in the configuration file to a regular expression that matches the desired pools.

-When creating a docker volume you can specify the volume size as well as the disk media type using the '-o' option and the tags 'size' and 'mediaType'.
+When creating a docker volume you can specify the pool name, volume size, and disk media type using the '-o' option and the tags 'pool, 'size', and 'mediaType', respectively.
 Valid values for media type are 'hdd' and 'ssd'.
 Note that these are optional; if unspecified, the defaults will be a 1 GB volume allocated from an HDD pool.
-An example of using these tags to create a 2 GB volume from an SSD-based pool:
+An example of using these tags to create a 2 GB volume from any available SSD-based pool with sufficient space available:

 	docker volume create -d netapp --name my_vol -o size=2g -o mediaType=ssd